UEFA Youth League domestic champions path ties: latest

 Article body

-The UEFA Youth League domestic champions path second-round ties are set for 25/26 October and 1/2 November after the first round was completed.
+The UEFA Youth League domestic champions path second-round ties are now in progress.

 The domestic champions path teams compete in two rounds of two-legged knockout ties.
 The eventual eight second-round winners progress to the play-offs where they face the runners-up in the eight UEFA Champions League path groups.
 The winners of those ties progress to the round of 16 alongside the UEFA Champions League path group winners.